 One of the primary ways we assist students in establishing and growing a biblical worldview is through Sunday School Classes.
 Each week students gather at each campus to learn from God’s Word through our “Live Curriculum” (Group Publishing) materials.
 7th and 8th graders go through a survey of the Old and New Testaments, 9th-12th graders cover Bible survey classes, theology, apologetics, and training for practical application of biblical principles to daily life.

-Sunday School for grades 7-12 meets in the youth area of our East Campus at 10:30 am, and on the third floor in the Childern's Ministry wing of our Central Campus at 9:15 am.
+Sunday School for grades 7-12 meets in the youth area of our Moorhead Campus at 10:30 am, and on the third floor in the Childern's Ministry wing of our Fargo Campus at 9:15 am.
 Please join us!